 Section 427 of the General Education Provisions Act (GEPA) (20 U.S.C.
 1228a) applies to a State applicant submitting a state plan for a formula grant from the US Department of Education.
 The State applicant is responsible for completing the GEPA Section 427 form that provides a description of the steps the State proposes to take to ensure all program beneficiaries have equitable access to, and participation in, its Federally funded, State-level project or activity.

 The final of four questions is:

 What is your timeline, including targeted milestones, for addressing these identified barriers?

-The timeline for addressing identified barriers or issues of non-compliance will be addressed in accordance with the timelines established in the ORS State Regulations and State Plan goals and priorities.
+The timeline for addressing identified barriers or issues of non-compliance will be addressed over the course of this program year.